krsmes/GroovyBukkit/README.md

 can easily be written to get to almost anywhere in the minecraft/craftbukkit code.
 Some entry points have been made available to scripts:

-	log -- a java.util.logging.Logger instance for 'Minecraft' data -- a map of data specific to the user (persists across commands until server restart) global -- a map of data global to all users (persists until server restart) g -- the GroovyBukkit script runner instance s -- the server (org.bukkit.Server)
+	g -- () the GroovyBukkit script runner instance s -- (org.bukkit.Server) current server instance
-	w -- the world (org.bukkit.World)
+    global -- (Map [:]) of global data data -- (Map [:]) of player-specific data w -- (org.bukkit.World) current world instance
+    spawn -- (org.bukkit.Location) world.spawnLocation
+    pl -- (Map) online players

-	p -- the current player (org.bukkit.player.Player)
+	me -- (org.bukkit.player.Player) the current player
-	spawn -- the world's spawn location (org.bukkit.Location)
+	inv -- (org.bukkit.inventory.PlayerInventory) the player's inventory

-	l -- the current player's location (org.bukkit.Location) pitch -- the current players pitch (-90..90) yaw -- the current players yaw (normalized to 0..359) f -- the direction the current player is facing (org.bukkit.block.BlockFace) v -- the current player's vector (org.bukkit.util.Vector) x, y, z -- the current player integer/block location
+    here -- (org.bukkit.Location) the current player's location at -- (org.bukkit.block.Block) the block the player is looking at x, y, z -- the current player integer/block location

+	fac -- (org.bukkit.block.BlockFace) the direction the current player is facing fRgt, fLft, fBck -- (org.bukkit.block.BlockFace) player's right, left, and back directions

-	b -- the block under the player bFwd -- the block forward of b (in the direction the player is facing) highY -- the y of the highest block for the players x/z location bY -- a list of vertical blocks at the players location (0..128)
+	blk -- (org.bukkit.block.Block) the block under the player bFwd, bRgt, bLft, bBck -- the block forward, right, left, or back of the player

 And some custom methods are available for use:

-	register(uniqueName, closureMap) -- register a map of event handler closures register(methodName, closure) -- register a single event handler closure unregister(uniqueName/methodName)  -- unregister named event handler(s)
+    Location l(x,z) -- return the location using highest block y Location l(x,y,z)
+    Location l(x,y,z,yaw,pitch)
+    Location l(obj) -- return the location of the given object (entity, location, vector, etc.)
+    [] e() -- return a list of all entities
+    [] e(name) -- return a list of all entities with the given name ('Pig', 'Spider', etc) msg(player, text)
+    msg([player1, ...], text)
+    Player p(name)

+    log(message)
+    ItemStack i(material) --
+    ItemStack i(material, qty)
+    ItemStack i(material, data, qty)
+    Material m(obj) -- return a Material from the given parameter (3, 'Stone', a block, a location of a block, etc) Byte md(obj) -- like m(obj) but return the data byte

+    [] xyz(obj) -- return a list containing the x, y, and z of the location of the object Vector v(x,z)
+    Vector v(x,y,z)
+    Vector v(obj)

+    BlockFace f(entity)
+    BlockFace f(location)
+    BlockFace f(yaw)

+    Vector looking(location)
+    Block lookingat(location)
+    Block lookingat(location, distance)
+    Block lookingat(location, distance, precision)

+    dist(from, to)

+    give(player, item)
+    give(player, item, qty)

-	loc(x, y, z) -- create a Location instance with int or double values loc(x, z) -- create a Location instance using the highest Y at the given x/z
+    make(name) -- create a named entity at spawn make(name, location) -- create a named entity at the given location make(name, location, qty)

+    future(closure) -- execute the given closure on a separate thread

+    listen(uniqueName, type, closure) -- call the given closure when event type occurs listen(uniqueName, [type:closure]) -- call the given closures when event types occurs unlisten(uniqueName) -- stop listening for events registered for uniqueName

+    command(name, closure) -- create a new command /name and call the closure when it is used

+MetaClass support (see groovy documentation about metaclasses):
+    Block
-	to(loc) -- teleport to the given location facing(loc) -- use the 'yaw' of the location to return a BlockFace instance
+        + BlockFace -- the block on the BlockFace of the current block

-	m(value) -- return a Material instance from the given value, value can be Material, number, or string

-	stack(item) -- create an ItemStack, item can be a Material, number, or string stack(item, qty) -- create an ItemStack of the given quantity

-	inv(pos, item, qty=1) -- set player's inventory pos to item, default quantity is 1 give(item, qty=1) -- give player item, default quantity is 1
-	give(player, item, qty=1) -- give given player item, default quantity is 1
+        + int -- adds int to this block's y location and returns that block
+        + Vector -- adds vector's x,y,z to this block's location
+        - BlockFace
+        - int
+        - Vector
+        as Vector
+        as Location

+    BlockFace
+        + int -- returns a Vector using the BlockFace.modX,modY,modZ multiplied by int
+        - int
+        as Vector

+    Location
+        + int -- adds int to location's Y
+        + Vector
+        as Vector

+    Entity
+        as Vector

+    World
+        getAt(pos) -- return a Block at the given pos (location, vector, entity, etc) putAt(pos, b) -- set the block at the given pos, b is an item, block, material, or location of a block

+this allows doing scripts like:
+    /g w[loc] = m('Stone')

+    Inventory
+        getAt
+        putAt
+        <<
+        >>
+        as List

 *Special Data*